What are the requirements for salvation

-Therefore, to be saved, we must seek Jesus, through prayer and by following Him, to gain a heart that doesn’t will to sin but WILL’S TO LOVE GOD…and so to not be deceived, as we will read about in The Word below, we must prove our love by our actions.
+Therefore, to be saved, we must seek Jesus, through prayer and by following Him (obedience), to gain a heart that doesn’t will to sin but WILL’S TO LOVE GOD…and so to not be deceived, as we will read about in The Word below, we must prove our love by our actions.
 To learn more please read, “How to Be a True Follower of Christ.”

 “The souls in hell having been found at the moment of death with will [desire] to sin [any sin], have with them an infinite degree of guilt; and the punishment they suffer, though less than they deserve [because of the infinite degree of guilt from one sin], is yet, so far as it exists, endless.”

 –St. Catherine of Genoa

 But horribly from our lack of understanding of The Way…from our neglect to seek Christ for grace to give us a heart of love for Him, from our lack hatred for sin because of our still great self-love, most willfully persist in bounds of sins–our habitual sins–as is clearly seen in our lives because we put forth little if any effort into amending them.

 But if we want to be saved, we need to change and seek Christ throughout the rest of our lives for the grace needed to grow in faith to obtain true love for God and true contrition/hatred for our sins.